MicrosoftDocs/msteams-docs/msteams-platform/resources/dev-preview/developer-preview-features.md

 ## App customization

-You can now enable Teams admin to customize your apps based on the organization's need.
+As a Teams admin, you can now customize your apps based on your organization's need.
 Use the [app customization feature](~/concepts/design/design-teams-app-overview.md) to rebrand the apps.

 ## Tabs single sign-on (SSO)